 BE SEATED.
-Be in your seat when the bell rings.
+Be in your seat when the bell rings or on Zoom when we start the lesson.
 Rationale: We have fifty-five minutes to cram in learning.
 The faster we start class, the more content we will cover during class time.
 The more content covered in class, the less homework or out-of-class work for you.
 Extenuating circumstances?
 Talk to me so that I understand the situation from both sides.
 See the handbook for the attendance and tardy policy and discipline procedures.

 COME PREPARED.
-Come to class with your binder, the text that I indicate (on the board and the day before in class), loose-leaf paper, your writer's notebook (journal), YOUR iPAD, and a writing utensil every day unless I tell you otherwise.
+Come to class with your binder, the text that I indicate (on the board and the day before in class), loose-leaf paper, your college-lined writer's notebook (journal), YOUR iPAD, and a writing utensil every day unless I tell you otherwise.
 Rationale: To do the activities in class, you need to have the necessary materials.
-If you have to leave for your locker, you are missing class time.
-If you are missing class time, you are missing the lesson.
-If you are missing the lesson, you are not going to be as prepared as you should be in order to do your best.
-You have three passes a semester.
+You have four passes a semester (two per quarter).
 Use them wisely.
 If you forget something, use a pass and go get it.
 After you use your passes, there will be consequences.
 I also can say no even if you have a pass.
 When you use your passes, use them at appropriate times.
 I must sign off on the pass before you leave the classroom.
+Only one student is permitted to leave the classroom at a time.

 STAY ORGANIZED.
 Organize your binders with five tabs.
 Sub-tabs will be created as the year progresses; but you should have all five main tabs in your binder by the end of week one.
 Rationale: This class is designed to give you a foundational understanding of literature, modalities of the English language, and foundational composition skills.
 My goal is to prepare you for future academic pursuits.
 This binder, if kept properly, will be a valuable resource to you later.
-Tabs need to include: Literary Analysis, Research, Argumentation, Personal Narrative, and Vocabulary.
+Tabs need to include: Literary & Poetic Analysis, Research, Argumentation, Personal Narrative, and Vocabulary.

-POUR BEST.
-Do your best, and I will award your effort.
+DO YOUR BEST.
+Do your best, and I will recognize your effort.
 This entails doing your assignments.
 Your best entails your best work- not someone else's best work.
 Rationale: I want to see your work, your thoughts, your ideas, and your level of understanding.
 It is okay to build from published works and from ideas that have been established in the past.
-It is okay to be inspired by different perspectives, but you must put your own spin on it, and give credit where credit is due.
+Let different sources inspire your work.
+However, you must put your own spin on it, and give credit where credit is due.
 You cannot be creative without being a little divergent.
 In congruence with Academic Integrity Policy, there will be no tolerance for plagiarism.
 See the handbook for expectations and discipline procedures regarding the academic integrity policy.